justinrummel/jr.com-mm/_posts/2015-02-20-using-mcxtoprofile-with-the-casper-suite-for-advanced-configuration-profiles.md

 -rwxr-xr-x   1 ladmin  staff  17320 Feb 20 07:29 mcxToProfile.py
 {% endhighlight %}

 With mcxToProfile we can identify multiple plist files that can be merged into one file to be imported into the JSS.
 This is clearly demonstrated in one of mcxToProfile examples available at [https://github.com/timsutton/mcxToProfile#example-usage](https://github.com/timsutton/mcxToProfile#example-usage).
-Since my desire to display the VPN Menu Item and show the connection status are my personal suggestions to end users, I'm also applying the ``` --manage Once``` option so changes can be made by the user at a later time.
+Since my desire to display the VPN Menu Item and show the connection status are my personal suggestions to end users, I'm also applying the ``` --manage Once``` option so changes can be made by the user later.
 To generate our one plist file that we will import into the JSS, perform the following command:

 {% highlight bash %}
 Locals-Mac:~ ladmin$ ./mcxToProfile.py --plist ~/Library/Preferences/com.apple.networkConnect.plist --plist ~/Library/Preferences/com.apple.systemuiserver.plist --identifier com.local.vpnSetup --manage Once